At DHS, job satisfaction is improving, but it depends on where you sit

 DHS has made some big strides on employee morale in recent years.
 A new special report examines how DHS sparked those improvements and where it goes from here.

 Editor’s Note: This story is part of a DHS special report for Federal News Network.
-You can find more interviews and content from the DHS workforce series on our website.
+Check back for more interviews and content about DHS’ workforce engagement and satisfaction efforts throughout the week.

-For years, the Department of Homeland Security’s spot in the “Best Places to Work in the Federal Government” rankings seemed etched in stone.
+For years, the Department of Homeland Security’s bottom spot in the annual “Best Places to Work in the Federal Government” rankings seemed etched in stone.

 DHS finished last out of all large agencies every year between 2012 and 2021.
 But in 2022, DHS crawled out of the basement for the first time in a decade, to 16 out of 17 large agencies.